Getting to Deakin: save money and time with these travel options

 We have several dedicated Deakin buses that service our Geelong campuses for free.
 There is an Intercampus bus that regularly travels between Waterfront and Waurn Ponds.

-You can also ‘park and ride’ your way to the Geelong campuses to avoid paying parking fees while still enjoying an easy trip to uni!
-Free parking is available at BVAC (Barwon Valley Activity Centre, located on Barwon Heads Road, opposite Kmart Belmont).
-All students can park their cars in the BVAC car park and catch our Intercampus shuttle bus to either of the Geelong campuses.
+- Free parking is available at BVAC (Barwon Valley Activity Centre, located on Barwon Heads Road, opposite Kmart Belmont), so you can park your car in the BVAC car park and catch our Intercampus shuttle bus to either of the Geelong campuses.

 Wi-fi is available on board and the buses operate at approximately 30 minute intervals, so they are super convenient.
 The Current Students website has more information and current timetables.

-Carpooling to Deakin has been made super easy with the new Liftango.com app, that matches Deakin staff and students who share similar journeys to and from Deakin campuses.
-It’s free to join and you’ll be rewarded with vouchers and an easier commute.
+Carpooling to Deakin has been made super easy with the Liftango.com app, that matches Deakin staff and students who share similar journeys to and from Deakin campuses.
+It’s free to join and you’ll be rewarded with an easier commute.